What does a High-Performance Culture look like?

 You have to talk about the culture before you can talk about business.

 A high-performance culture has two central characteristics — it is unique and adopts a parallel set of behaviors.
 The particulars of a high performing culture are exclusive to a company since they are based on what will work best for the business within its defined parameters.
 These specifics are a set of guiding values and support systems that back up the principles.

 It is crucial that leaders understand who they are and how their position affects their capacity to collaborate.
 They need to model a kind of approach that they consider essential to the success of the organization.
 Once a leader has resolved his or her challenges, they can begin to systematically infuse strategic performance goals to other levels of the organization.

 Leadership in a high-performance culture does not belong only to the top members of the team.
 It must transpire from and flow down to those in the customer facing title roles.
 The art of leadership must be rooted deep in the strategy of the organization.
 The structural difference between team leadership and traditional leadership is that the decision-making process rests upon all team members sharing ideas and power, rather than centralizing power with an individual who acts in a superior, dominant position.

 Rally Performance through Transparency

 Culture is simply defined as the way things are done.
 While it may sound guileless in theory, it is much more demanding to pull off in reality.
-Yet a staggering 60% of organisations disclose that they have no processes for behavioural development.
-Behavioural development is much more than a group of employees meeting to brainstorm on a project.
-It is the way of doing the things that organisations develop through trial and error, over time.
+Yet a staggering 60% of organizations disclose that they have no processes for behavioral development.
+Behavioral development is much more than a group of employees meeting to brainstorm on a project.
+It is the way of doing the things that organizations develop through trial and error, over time.
 It is the set guidelines that every single participant in a group embraces holistically, whether or not they are under supervision.